cskr/grasshopper/README.md

 To Do
 -----

+* Support conditional GET when serving static files.
+* Support flash messages.
-1. Support validation and updation of objects(models) from request parameters.
+* Support validation and updation of objects(models) from request parameters.